warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         Enable null sender ('MAIL FROM:<>') messages to be accepted by XMail.

+    [NoSenderBounce]
+        When building bounce messages, use the null SMTP sender ('MAIL FROM:<>') instead of the 'PostMaster' address.
+This will affect only the SMTP sender, while the message RFC822 headers will still contain the correct From: header.

     [MaxMTAOps]
         Set the maximum number of MTA relay steps before to declare the message as looped (default 16).